-Since the 2.5 mm/blow is defined as nominal refusal, irrespective of hammer size, a set less than this is unacceptable.
+Since the 2.5 mm/blow measured as an average over ten blows is defined as nominal refusal, irrespective of hammer size, a set less than this is unacceptable.
 Approval should not be given to use a hammer which would require a final set of less than 2.5 mm/blow.

-Approval should not be given to a hammer not conforming to Table 7.5.3 or one requiring a drop height of 2.0 m or more.
+Approval should not be given to a hammer not conforming to Table 7.5.3 or one requiring a drop height of 2 m or more.